cicada-lang/inet-js/docs/articles/programming-with-interaction-nets.md

 the upper layer is interaction nets, the lower layer is general programming language for building nets.

-By extending this lower layer language, we can introduce another computation model -- actor model, then we can make the whole language a practical programming language, by combining the pure parallel computation of interaction nets with async message passing of actor model.
+We can make the whole language a practical programming language, by extending this lower layer language.

 How to design such language extension?

-How to express the side-effect of message passing in our type system?

 Please see the report of my next project :)